New in Church?

 Anywhere you like!
 You are welcome to sit wherever you will feel most comfortable.

 Most services are a mixture of songs, readings, prayers and reflections.
 They usually last just over an hour.
 It doesn’t matter if you don’t know the hymns or don’t want to join in – it’s fine just to listen.
 Sometimes during prayers there are words that everyone says together, but again it’s absolutely fine just to listen in silence.
 The sermon usually lasts between 15 and 20 minutes.
 If you’re not used to sermons, don’t worry – at Downing Place we’re lucky enough to have a range of really interesting preachers and they often weave together the Bible readings and contemporary events and issues in ways that are very thought–provoking.

 Once a month there’s a Communion service, where we share bread and wine together.
 This can look a bit complicated when you’re new to the Church, but don’t worry – there are clear instructions and friendly people to help.
 You don’t have to have been confirmed in order to receive Communion, but if you’d prefer to receive a blessing, or just to sit quietly, then that’s fine too.

 Yes, please do!
 Babies and children are most welcome to come with you.
-Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot aimed specifically at younger people.
-During the rest of the service there’s a well-planned programme of activities for our Nursery and Junior Church, staffed by trained members of the congregation.
-If you want to find out more about this, please feel free to get in touch with Rosemary Johnston: (Children@downingplaceurc.org).
-She’d love to hear from you!
+Everyone usually all worships together for the first part of the service and there’s a ‘Sharing together’ slot which is more informal than the sermon and engages with younger people.
+During the rest of the service there’s a well-planned programme of activities for children, staffed by trained members of the congregation.
+If you want to find out more about this, please feel free to get in touch with Elza de Bruin: email@example.com She’d love to hear from you!